eclipse-ee4j/jaxb-fi/README.md

 standards-based "binary XML" format that is based on the [XML Information Set](https://www.w3.org/TR/xml-infoset/).

 For background, see the Fast Infoset article at Oracle Tech-Network [Fast Infoset](http://www.oracle.com/technetwork/articles/javase/fastinfoset-139262.html)

+This project is part of [Eclipse Implementation of JAXB](https://projects.eclipse.org/projects/ee4j.jaxb-impl).

 ### Limitations